New Statesman: Since 1996

 John Kampfner, Wilby's political editor, succeeded him as editor in May 2005 following considerable internal lobbying.
 Under Kampfner's editorship, a relaunch in 2006 initially saw headline circulation climb to more than 30,000.
 However, more than 5,000 of these were apparently monitored free copies, and Kampfner failed to maintain the 30,000 circulation he had pledged.
 In February 2008, Audit Bureau Circulation figures showed that circulation had plunged nearly 13% in 2007.
 Kampfner resigned on 13 February 2008, the day before the ABC figures were made public, reportedly due to conflicts with Robinson over the magazine's marketing budget (which Robinson had apparently slashed in reaction to the fall in circulation).
 In April 2008, Geoffrey Robinson sold a 50% interest in the magazine to businessman Mike Danson, and the remainder a year later.
+Danson is the founder of data companies Datamonitor and GlobalData.

 The appointment of the new editor Jason Cowley was announced on 16 May 2008, but he did not take up the job until the end of September 2008.
 In January 2009, the magazine refused to recognise the National Union of Journalists, the trade union to which almost all of its journalists belonged, though further discussions were promised but never materialised.
 Cowley was named current affairs editor of the year at the British Society of Magazine Editors awards in 2009, and in 2011 he was named editor of the year in the Newspaper & Current Affairs Magazine Category at the British Society of Magazine Editors awards, while Jon Bernstein, the deputy editor, gained the award for Consumer Website Editor of the Year.
 Cowley had been shortlisted as Editor of the Year (consumer magazines) in the 2012 PPA (Professional Publishers Association) Awards.
 He was also shortlisted for the European Press Prize editing award in January 2013, when the awards committee said: "Cowley has succeeded in revitalising the New Statesman and re-establishing its position as an influential political and cultural weekly.
-He has given the New Statesman an edge and a relevance to current affairs it hasn’t had for years."
+He has given the New Statesman an edge and a relevance to current affairs it hasn't had for years."